SilkRose/Pony/README.md

 ## Directory Structure:
 - **Archive:** Anything that is deleted, instead goes here.
-- **Code:** Scripts for the API, enforcing standards, automating tasks and more.
 - **Flash Fiction:** Short stories, typically written in one sitting.
-- **Markdown Templates:** Templates for easily creating new stories and ideas.
 - **Ponies:** Sprites of ponies, props, and templates, for making covers.
 - **Promotions:** Social previews images like banners.
 - **Stories:** Story folders for all completed and in-progress work.
 Also, contains a file for [ideas][Ideas File], and for [names][Names File].

 ## Statistics:
-I wrote code to analyze each commit for all the statistics below the banner at the top.
+I wrote code to analyze each of the statistics below the banner at the top.
 All stats do not count anything inside the archive folder.
 Here is additional context for word and code count:

 ### Words:
 The total word count for all stories and flash fiction.
 Does not count meta files, or any text on lines with links, or any markdown syntax, and counts hyphenated words as one word.